 How to Get the Wilderness Lodge Lobby Music

 Fans of Disney’s Wilderness Lodge at Walt Disney World almost always comment on how much they love the themed music that is played in the lobby of the hotel.
 Many of us have asked the Wilderness Lodge staff if it’s possible to buy a CD of the music, but unfortunately they don’t sell one.
-A few people have been given various typed lists by the hotel’s front desk, but after looking at several of those lists, I can say they are not completely accurate.
+A few people have been given various typed lists by the hotel’s front desk, but after looking at several of those lists, we can say they are not completely accurate.
 (It’s also likely the music has changed slightly over time.)

-- Not Available for Purchase on iTunes
+- Not Available for Purchase as MP3’s

 - Out of Print